Fission360/Turbo-LGX-Lite/README.md

 This new version of my Turbo shrouds is based off of Olof Ogland's well-thought-out Mini-AfterLGX Lite: https://www.bondtech.se/product/mini-after-lgx-lite-upgrade-kit-for-voron-v0/

 # What's new?
-In addition to keeping all (or most) of the features on the Mini AfterLGX Lite, this new shroud boasts lower airflow restrictions, CFD-optimized internal ducting,and more even air distribution, all of which significantly improve overall performance.
+In addition to keeping all (or most) of the features on the Mini AfterLGX Lite, this new shroud boasts lower airflow restrictions, CFD-optimized internal ducting, and more even air distribution, all of which significantly improve overall performance.

 The current upper duct requires either a taller tophat or an open-frame printer (no panels), so if you want to keep the stock tophat height like with the Sherpa version, you're going to need to wait a little bit.